COVID-19 Resources for Pearland Businesses

 - Apply online: Be sure to check the box that you want to be considered for an advance (emergency grant) of $10,000.

 - Loan processing decision: Information will be verified and credit checked and more information may be requested to determine the loan amount.
 A loan officer will contact you to make a recommendation and discuss the next steps.
 The SBA’s loan funds are limited and demand is high.

-- Loan closes and funds disbursed: Once you sign and submit loan documents, an initial disaster bridge loan of $15,000 will be available within 5 days.
+- Loan closes and funds disbursed: Once you sign and submit loan documents, an initial disaster bridge loan of $15,000 will be available.

 What You Will Need to Apply

 - Review the screenshots of the EIDL application.

 Other Information You May Be Asked for Later

 - Up to two years Tax Returns with all schedules: IRS Form 4506-T